harrytruman/ansible-tower/README.md

 ## Instructions:

-1. Place your license file in `roles/config/files`.
+1. Place your license file in `roles/config/files` (Tower 3.6 and earlier)

 2. Be root or set your `ansible_become` in the inventory template, and run: